Aboliss/TrashifierApp/README.md

 - **Days Until Counter**: See exactly how many days until each pickup
 - **Smart Sorting**: Automatically sorts pickups by date and priority

+### 📱 Home Screen Widget (Android)
+- **At-a-Glance Information**: Add a widget to your home screen to see your next trash pickup without opening the app
+- **Auto-Updating**: Widget automatically updates every 8 hours to show current information
+- **Flexible Sizing**: Resize from compact 1x1 to larger layouts (horizontal and vertical)
+- **Color-Coded Display**: Shows trash type with matching colors for quick identification
+- **Days Until Counter**: Displays countdown to next pickup directly on your home screen

 ### 🎨 User Experience
 - **Dark/Light Theme**: Toggle between light and dark modes with a floating action button
 - **Material Design**: Modern, clean interface following Material Design principles